Ast3risk-ops/website/content/Blog/exyq/index.md

 # The End

 Thank you for reading this.
-It is important I tell you that Sloth passed away on the 27<sup>th</sup> of October 2023.
+It is important I tell you that Sloth committed suicide on the 27<sup>th</sup> of October 2023.

 The EXYQ community is shaken by this loss.